Wikipedia Seigenthaler biography incident: Hoax

 On May 26, 2005, a biographical article about John Seigenthaler was created by an anonymous Wikipedia editor that contained, in its entirety, the following text:

 John Seigenthaler was the assistant to Attorney General Robert Kennedy in the ealry [sic] 1960's. [sic] For a brief time, he was thought to have been directly involved in the Kennedy assasinations [sic] of both John, and his brother, Bobby.
 Nothing was ever proven.

 John Seigenthaler moved to the Soviet Union in 1971, and returned to the United States in 1984.

 He started one of the country's largest public relations firm [sic] shortly thereafter.

 Detection and correction

-In September, Victor S. Johnson Jr., a friend of Seigenthaler's, discovered the article.
-After Johnson alerted him to the article, Seigenthaler emailed his friends and colleagues about it.
-On September 23, 2005, colleague Eric Newton copied Seigenthaler's official biography from the Freedom Forum website into Wikipedia.
-The following day, this biography was removed by a Wikipedia editor due to copyright violation and was replaced with a short original biography.
-Newton informed Seigenthaler of his action when he ran into Seigenthaler in November in New York at the Committee to Protect Journalists dinner.
+In September, Seigenthaler was alerted by his friend Victor S. Johnson Jr. about the article, which he relayed to his friends and colleagues via email.
+On September 23, 2005, colleague Eric Newton replaced the article content by copying Seigenthaler's official biography from the Freedom Forum.
+On September 24 this biography was removed by a Wikipedia editor due to copyright violation and was replaced with a short original biography.